 '''

 record OnMouseDownEditReal

+Real variable "Name of variable to change";

+end OnMouseDownEditReal;

 '''

 The OnMouseDownEditString interaction object presents an input field when the graphical item or component is clicked on.
 The field shows the actual value of the variable and allows changing the value.